Ichangedmyusrnamebecuzbord/Linux/README.md

 call through discord or gooogle meets at 2:00pm

 ## Can you add me as a memeber to your cloudflare site?
 It lets me manage the bandwith better and see ping
+ ok yeah lenmme do that can u call?
 **To add a member to your account:**

 **Log in to the Cloudflare dashboard and select your account.**